jaredhanson/draft-oauth-cookie-response-mode/spec.md

 The implicit grant defined by OAuth is a flow optimized for clients implemented in a browser using a scripting language such as JavaScript.
-In this flow, the client is issued the access token directly, where, due to the nature of browsers, it may be exposed to to other applications with access to the resource owner's user-agent.
+In this flow, the client is issued the access token directly, where, due to the nature of browsers, it may be exposed to other applications with access to the resource owner's user-agent.

 Due to this, OAuth does not support issuance of refresh tokens via the implicit